bitdezi/iooi_web/README.md

 # iooi Website

-The official website for iooi, a macOS application that serves as your shortcut to Web3.
+Welcome to the iooi website repository - Your shortcut to Web3!

-## About
+## Overview

-This repository contains the source code for the [iooi.io](https://iooi.io) website.
-The site is built using HTML, CSS, and JavaScript, and is hosted on GitHub Pages.
+This repository contains the official website for iooi, a desktop shortcut tool designed for Web3 users, supporting multiple blockchains including Ethereum, Base, BSC, Solana, and many others.

 ## Features

 - Modern, responsive design
-- Vantajs background animation
+- Multi-chain support display
-- Cross-browser compatibility
+- Interactive elements
-- Mobile-friendly layout
+- SEO optimized
+- Custom domain integration (iooi.io)

 ## Development

-To run this site locally:

-1. Clone the repository
-2. Open `index.html` in your browser
+Built with:
+- HTML5
+- CSS3
+- JavaScript (Vanilla)

 ## Deployment

-The site is automatically deployed to GitHub Pages when changes are pushed to the main branch.
+The website is deployed using GitHub Pages and is accessible at [iooi.io](https://iooi.io).

-### To set up GitHub Pages:

-1. Go to repository Settings > Pages
-2. Select "Deploy from a branch" as the source
-3. Choose "main" branch and "/ (root)" folder
-4. Save the configuration
-5. Custom domain is configured via the CNAME file

 ## License

-Copyright (c) 2024 iooi.
+Copyright © 2025 iooi.
 All rights reserved.